2022 World Cup in Qatar: When can England qualify?

 The 10 runners-up from the group stage will join two group winners from last season's Nations League in a mini-tournament in March that will see only three more teams qualify.

-England could still find themselves involved in that scrap if they drop points again, as they did last time out in Warsaw, and Albania keep winning, but the tricky-looking trips to Hungary, Albania and Poland are all already out of the way.
+England could still find themselves involved in that scrap if they drop points in both of their final two group games.

 England's remaining fixtures